 When your character gains a level, their class often grants additional features, as detailed in the class description.
-In addition, every character’s proficiency bonus increases at certain levels.
+In addition, every character’s Aptitude Bonus increases at certain levels.

 Each time you gain a level, you gain 1 additional Health Die.
 Roll that Health Die, add your Constitution to the roll, and add the total to your maximum health.
 Alternatively, you can use the fixed value shown in your class entry, which is the average result of the die roll (rounded up).